METALS-Copper set for biggest monthly loss since June 2022 on demand woes

-The daily gains were supported by a weaker dollar, which makes the greenback-priced commodity less expensive for those holding other currencies.
+A weaker dollar also supported gains, as it makes the greenback-priced commodity less expensive for those holding other currencies.

-Also, falling pricestriggered opportunistic buying, as supply headwinds still weighed on the market, according to an ANZ research note.
+The falling prices triggered bargain buying, as supply headwinds still weighed on the market, an ANZ research note said.

+Copper inventories in warehouses monitored by SHFE fell 6.1% on Friday to 137,095 tonnes, down 42% from a peak in February.
+CU-STX-SGH

-Chinese copper miner MMG Ltd 1208.HK recorded a 15% on-year drop in its first quarter copper production to 58,644 tonnes, while it maintained full-year copper production guidance at between 305,000 tonnes and 353,000 tonnes.
+Chinese copper miner MMG Ltd 1208.HKrecorded a 15% on-year drop in its first-quarter copper production.

-Throughout April, prices of copper, used widely in construction, transportation and home appliances sectors, were under pressure.

-"Demand indicators remain mixed in China, with construction activity stabilizing around 2022 levels and property sales turning lower again," said Lynn Zhao, a commodity strategist at Macquarie.

 SHFE will be closed from May 1-3 for a national holiday.